- The average cost of car insurance for a 65-year-old driver in Maryland is $1,762 per year for a full coverage policy.

 After a DUI, finding affordable or any coverage can be difficult, but based on our data, these insurers are the best options for seniors with a DUI in Maryland:

-Company | Annual rates with DUI first offense | Monthly rates with DUI first offense |
+| Company | Annual rates with DUI first offense | Monthly rates with DUI first offense |

-Geico | $1,678 | $140 |
+| GEICO | $1,678 | $140 |

-Erie Insurance | $2,034 | $170 |
+| Erie Insurance | $2,034 | $170 |

-State Farm | $2,324 | $194 |
+| State Farm | $2,324 | $194 |

-Progressive | $2,736 | $228 |
+| Progressive | $2,736 | $228 |

-Travelers | $3,071 | $256 |
+| Travelers | $3,071 | $256 |

-Nationwide | $3,218 | $268 |
+| Nationwide | $3,218 | $268 |

-Allstate | $4,057 | $338 |
+| Allstate | $4,057 | $338 |

-Kemper | $4,913 | $409 |
+| Kemper | $4,913 | $409 |

-USAA* | $2,717 | $226 |
+| USAA* | $2,717 | $226 |

 Cheapest car insurance for seniors after an accident in Maryland

-Company | Annual rates with 1 at-fault accident | Monthly rates with 1 at-fault accident |
+| Company | Annual rates with 1 at-fault accident | Monthly rates with 1 at-fault accident |

-Geico | $2,074 | $173 |
+| GEICO | $2,074 | $173 |

-Nationwide | $2,358 | $197 |
+| Nationwide | $2,358 | $197 |

-Erie Insurance | $2,504 | $209 |
+| Erie Insurance | $2,504 | $209 |

-State Farm | $2,631 | $219 |
+| State Farm | $2,631 | $219 |

-Travelers | $2,811 | $234 |
+| Travelers | $2,811 | $234 |

-Progressive | $3,060 | $255 |
+| Progressive | $3,060 | $255 |

-Kemper | $3,840 | $320 |
+| Kemper | $3,840 | $320 |

-Allstate | $5,109 | $426 |
+| Allstate | $5,109 | $426 |

-USAA* | $1,891 | $158 |
+| USAA* | $1,891 | $158 |

 How can seniors save on car insurance in Maryland?

-Auto insurance for seniors can be expensive, but there are ways to save.
-The following are easy ways to reduce your premiums:
+While auto insurance for seniors can be costly, there are ways to save.
+Here are some simple steps to lower your premiums:

-- Shop around: Shopping regularly for car insurance – every six months or yearly around renewal time – can ensure you have the best price.
+- Shop around: Comparing car insurance quotes every six months or annually around renewal time can help you find the best deal.

-- Raise your deductible: Increasing your deductible from $500 to $1,000 can save you a bit of money every month – but make sure you have the necessary funds to cover the higher deductible.
+- Raise your deductible: By increasing your deductible from $500 to $1,000, you can reduce your monthly premiums.
+However, make sure you have enough savings to cover the higher deductible.

-- Ask about discounts: Discounts – bundling with homeowners insurance, loyalty discounts and discounts for years of being licensed – are a great way to save on your car insurance.
-More on discounts below.
+- Ask about discounts: Discounts, such as bundling with homeowners insurance, loyalty discounts and years of being licensed, are excellent ways to reduce your car insurance costs.
+Learn more about discounts below.

 Take a senior driving course: With an approved defensive driving course, seniors can save up to 5% on their car insurance in Maryland.
 The American Automobile Association(AAA) and AARP offer defensive driving courses for senior drivers in Maryland.